MileHacker Logo

 Limited Options

-• Within Everglades National Park: No public transportation system exists for getting between visitor centers or trailheads.
+• Within Everglades National Park: No mass transportation system exists for getting between visitor centers or trailheads.

 • Shark Valley Tram Tour: A guided tram tour operates on a 15-mile loop at the Shark Valley section.
 This is a specific attraction, not general transit.

-• Outside Park: Miami and Fort Lauderdale have limited public transit (buses, Metrorail/Tri-Rail).
+• Outside Park: Miami and The Venice of america have limited public transit (buses, Metrorail/Tri-Rail).
 These do not extend to the park entrances.

 • Homestead and Florida City have minimal local public transport.